-AFST 100 is required and a lower level Social Science course recommended because we want students to have a general understanding of the fundamentals of Africana studies, human behavior and social science scholarship before they engage in the service learning.
+AFST 100 is required and a lower level social science course recommended because students need to demonstrate a general understanding of the fundamentals of Africana studies, human behavior and social science scholarship before they engage in the service learning.
+The course will be of interest to a wide-array of students (majors and minors) who are interested in activism, social justice, and experiential learning with a focus on the experiences of African Americans.